xarillian/xarillian.com/app/static/posts/stellaris-mod.md

 Clausewitz is a verbose language.
 Every parameter is explicitly defined, there’s a heavy use of brackets, and conditional checks read like legal documents.
 It reminds me of JSON, if JSON were terrible and strongly syntactic and explicitly ordered.
 Despite this, the language itself is simple.
 I’ve seen non-programmers comparing it to HTML in ease of learning, which makes for a very healthy modding environment and a strong place for individuals interested in programming or game design to enter the colosseum.

+For example, here's a snippet from one of my modded civics, "Patriarchy".
+The structure seems simple, and it is, but it must be repeated for each civic you wish to introduce.
+Similar must then be done for government types, and AI personalities, and traits, and so on and so on.

 ```
-TODO some real egregious example from my mod, heavily commented to show scope and be funny
+civic_patriarchy = {
+	icon = "gfx/interface/icons/governments/civics/civic_patriarchy.dds"
+	description = "civic_tooltip_genderpolitics_patriarchy_effects"

+	potential = {  # "potential" determines if you can view the option
+		ethics = {
+			NOT = {
+				value = ethic_gestalt_consciousness
+			}
+		}
+	}

+	possible = {  # "possible" determines if you can select the option
+		ethics = {
+			NOR = {
+				text = civic_tooltip_not_egalitarian
+				value = ethic_egalitarian
+				value = ethic_fanatic_egalitarian
+			}
+		}
+		origin = {
+			NOR = {
+				value = origin_necrophage
+				value = origin_clone_army
+			}
+		}
+		civics = {
+			NOR = {
+				text = civic_tooltip_cannot_use_other_gender_civics
+				value = civic_matriarchy
+				value = civic_reproductive_caste
+				value = civic_competitive_courtship
+			}
+			NOT = {
+				value = civic_meritocracy
+			}
+		}
+	}

+	random_weight = {
+		base = 4
+	}

+	modifier = {  # "modifier" is the actual in-game effect -- the bonuses or malices it gives you
+    country_unity_produces_mult = 0.10
+		leader_cost_mult = -0.10
+	}
+}
 ```

 This dramatically slows down development time, which takes time away from the important bits like design or being with your family.
 The verbosity is the obvious culprit, but the parsed nature of the language creates other headaches.
 A parsed language also disallows the modification of scripts while the game is running, which means debugging is particularly time consuming.
 So you get into this vicious cycle of edit, launch, test, repeat for any minor change you do, until you train yourself for delayed gratification and make a series of changes between each launch (and importantly, you’re tracking those changes so you know what you’re debugging).

 When implementing AI personalities (which are implemented separately from government types despite seeming heavily coupled mechanically and conceptually) for example, it can feel like you’re outputting the same templates again and again and again because you are, except you’re tweaking small parameters that you know will impact gameplay in some meaningful way.

 LLMs are also poor at implementing Clausewitz, which I found a little strange at first.
 Surely there must be enough modding resources on the web for Claude to get it right and I can always feed them an explainer.
-This is for two reasons: 1) it’s esoteric enough that they’re bad at getting the scope right, 2) a lot of what you’re doing is altering parameters just so which is a goal-oriented process based on the design of the game.
+This is for two reasons:

+1. it’s esoteric enough that they’re bad at getting the scope right,
+2. a lot of what you’re doing is altering parameters just so which is a goal-oriented process based on the design of the game.

 I shouldn’t yuck them too much here, as they can be good at (2) by translating your design into those parameters, but I found they had a hard time contextualizing what those parameters would do in game and poorly tuned the balance of the mod.
 Settings could be set much too high — or usually, much too low!
 I found good old copy/paste and a mindset for tedium the best solution to this templating problem.

 The verbosity is important, however, to Clausewitz.
 It is a “parsed” language as opposed to an embedded scripting language that might be more familiar, such as Lua.
 This leaves less room for flexibility, but grants a drastic increase in performance in event-based systems (such as a grand strategy game).
 As opposed to most other aspects of modding, this bit is really technically interesting, so let me dive into it.